 Because your arteries are narrowed and hardened, it limits blood flow to the legs and feet.
 Thus, the leg aches and pain may last for a few minutes or hours, especially as you sleep.
 It is still unclear why PAD causes more pain in your legs when you are asleep or resting.

 Painful legs may disrupt sleep, forcing you to wake up and seek relief.
 You may also wake up because of a tingling sensation in your toes or foot.

 Standing or hanging your legs over the bed’s side can help minimize the pain and tingling sensation, and thus you can resume sleeping.
 That is possible because you force blood flow into your legs.

 2. Obstructive sleep apnea

 Obstructive sleep apnea is a sleep disorder characterized by frequent starting and stopping of breathing or passage of insufficient air in your airways.
-Because your breathing is affected, your sleep may be interrupted without you knowing.
+Because your breathing is affected, your sleep may be interrupted without you knowing web series review.

 You are at high risk of obstructive sleep apnea if you are obese or overweight.

 Since airways only allow the passage of insufficient air during breathing, your body may become inflamed, which can interfere with your blood vessels and heart.
 If the arteries in your limbs develop scars, they will become narrow.

 The condition makes you have an uncontrollable, frequent urge to move your legs, especially when sitting or lying down.
 Moving your legs often relieves the uncomfortable sensation temporarily.